Saxony Lutheran High School: Organization

 The governing body of Saxony is a board of regents.
 This consists of two members from each participating Lutheran congregation.
 The board of regents appoints an executive board.
 Saxony Lutheran has four elementary feeder schools, and twenty-four associate Lutheran churches.

 The school's facilities can accommodate 300 students, and had 226 students enrolled in the 2014–15 school year.
 It is a coeducational school that educates in grades 9–12.

 History

 Saxony Lutheran High School was established in September 1999, holding classes in rented premises.
-The school bought a 40 acre parcel of land in Fruitland in January 2000, for $3,200,000.
+The school bought a 40 acre parcel of land in Fruitland in January 2000, for $320,000.
 The current premises were opened, on that site, in the fall of 2004.
 In 2009, north-west and north-east wings were added to the building.

 Athletics

 Saxony is a member of the Missouri State High School Activities Association, which they joined in summer 2002.
 Their first athletic event, under the Association, was held on November 26, 2002.
 A new gymnasium was opened in November 2004.
 Teams use the mascot, and compete under the title, 'Crusaders'.
-The athletic activities that the school offers are baseball, boys basketball, boys soccer, cheer-leading, cross country, girls basketball, girls soccer, golf, softball, swimming, track, and volleyball.
+The athletic activities that the school offers are baseball, boys football, boys basketball, boys soccer, cheer-leading, cross country, girls basketball, girls soccer, golf, softball, swimming, track, and volleyball.